epfl-ada/ada-2021-project-tajat/README.md

 | Johanna | Data gathering and storing, plot results, write data story |
 | Arthur | Create website, write the data story, analyze the clustering, plot results |
 | Everyone | Wrap up |

+## Repository
+We have two notebooks in our repository.
+The one named "data_import_filtering.ipynb" was only used to filter the original Quotebank data for each year.
+The one called "Milestone3_master.ipynb" contains everything else.